alisaid-sm/xatalog-app/README.md

 1. Clone this repo
 2. run ```npm install```
-3. then edit .env adjust to your local database configuration
+3. then edit src/config/config.js development adjust to your local database
 4. run ```npx sequelize db:migrate```
-5. then run ```npm start``` in your terminal
+5. then run ```npm start``` in your terminal or F5 if you using vscode

 ## How to run frontend locally